rackerlabs/support-how-to/content/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2007-and-2010.md

 type: article
 created_date: '2014-12-12'
 created_by: Theresa Kinney
-last_modified_date: '2016-01-18'
+last_modified_date: '2016-01-27'
-last_modified_by: Kyle Laffoon
+last_modified_by: Rose Coste
 product: Microsoft Exchange
 product_url: exchange
 ---

-You can now add public folders to your Hosted Microsoft Exchange 2007 or 2010 domain.
+You can add public folders to your Hosted Microsoft Exchange 2007 or 2010 domain.
 Each Exchange domain is allotted 25 folders, with up to 250 MB of storage per folder.
 You can manage your public folders within the [Cloud Office Control